christc4/web/sites/avsbq.org/index.md

 2024/09/24: _redacted_ is meeting me at my home to discuss: websites, computing, life amongst other things

+- Preamble, cookie cutter approach, condesending patronising way, subway surfers google of course wont index these html forgotten tips, its really the oldheads that know this ed text editor, vim, emacs can never conceive it, because it was teletype printes but you can still transfer principles

 - elephant in the room
 	- is my site the ugliest?
 		- [site history](archive/misc/personal/computing/site_history)